 Additionally, see our Guide to Genie+ at Walt Disney World & Lightning Lane FAQfor all of the foundational need-to-know info about this replacement for free FastPass+.
 This whole system is confusing and convoluted, so you might have a question or two-dozen.
 That answers all of the most common ones we’ve been receiving from readers.

 Also, this offers ride priorities for Lightning Lanes via Genie+ and not Individual Lightning Lanes (ILL), which are pay-per-ride.
-At present, the ILL attraction for Epcot is Guardians of the Galaxy: Cosmic Rewind.
+At present, the only ILL attraction for Epcot is Guardians of the Galaxy: Cosmic Rewind.
 Previously, both Frozen Ever After and Remy’s Ratatouille Adventure were also an ILL attractions.
-Those have both moved down to the Genie+ lineup, improving that ride roster.
+Those have both moved down to the Genie+ lineup (permanently), improving that ride roster.

 We are not keen on buying a la carte front of line access, so we recommend doing ILL attractions first thing in the morning or towards the end of the night.
 See our Virtual Queue Strategy Guide for Guardians of the Galaxy: Cosmic Rewindfor the secrets to success with that.
 The good news is that it’s already easier than the virtual queue for Star Wars: Rise of the Resistance!